Carles, Iloilo: Economy

 The agricultural produce of the town includes fish, prawn, crab, rice, corn, sugar, cattle and poultry.
 Other industries include bakeries, shell craft and wood furniture.

 Maritime resources

-Carles is a significant center for commercial fishing, so much so that it carries the name 'Alaska of the Philippines' - reference to the area's marine resources.
-The reason for this is that Carles's water territory lies in the Visayan Sea triangle where the islands of Gigantes are located.
-As part of the Coral Triangle, these islands contain some of the most biologically diverse marine resources, and one of the most productive fishing grounds in the country.
-The imaginary triangle extends from the provinces of Iloilo, Negros, Cebu, Samar, and Masbate.
-This triangle is a part of the "Sulu-Sulawesi Triangle" of the Sulu Sea and neighboring Indonesia where a large concentration of marine organisms coupled with climate conditions support a massive marine ecosystem.
-Various commercial species are harvested along Carles' waters, including mackerel, barracuda, sardines, shad, pompano, grouper, squid, cuttlefish, shrimp, prawns, shells, seaweed and others.
+Carles is a center for commercial fishing.
+It carries the name 'Alaska of the Philippines' in reference to the area's marine biological resources and diversity.
+Carles's water territory lies in the Visayan Sea triangle, also known as the Sulu-Sulawesi triangle.
+Commercial species are harvested along Carles' waters, including mackerel, barracuda, sardines, shad, pompano, grouper, squid, cuttlefish, shrimp, prawns, shells, seaweed and others.